File a Complaint

 You may file a complaint by:

-2. printing a complaint form (PDF) and/or an authorization form (PDF) here using Acrobat Reader and sending it through the mail;
+2. Printing a COMPLAINT FORM and/or an AUTHORIZATION FORM (if needed) here and sending it through the mail;

-3. requesting a form be sent to you by e-mailing the Board office at osteo.pfr@maine.gov, calling us at 207/287-2480 or by writing a letter of complaint to the Board at the address shown at the top of this site.
+3. Requesting a form be sent to you by e-mailing the Board office at osteo.pfr@maine.gov, calling us at 207/287-2480 or by writing a letter of complaint to the Board at the address shown at the top of this site.
+Please be sure to provide all information as listed on the complaint form in order to ensure we will be able to process your complaint.

 When information is received that a licensee may have engaged in conduct which is a ground for disciplinary action, the Board has the power to investigate.
 Depending on the results of the investigation, it may: find that there is no merit to the complaint or report and dismiss the matter; invite the licensee and complainant to attend an informal conference; enter into a consent agreement with the licensee; hold a hearing, or impose discipline allowed by 10 M.R.S.A. sec.
 8003 and 32 M.R.S.A. sec.
 2591-A, which may include suspension or revocation.
 The Board may also issue non-disciplinary letters of guidance.